Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 For more on diagnosing why your volunteer recruitment may not be delivering results, check out Why Isn’t Your Volunteer Recruitment Strategy Working?
 HERE >>

 You may have asked volunteers to help amplify your recruitment appeals in the past and received a lukewarm response.
+Or volunteers may have responded enthusiastically but may not have followed through.
+Or volunteers may have helped spread the word to their personal or professional networks, but nothing came of it.

-Whatever the results, it may be time to rethink your approach.
+Regardless of the reason and whatever the results, it may be time to rethink your approach.

 Wondering why you can’t get more volunteers to share your volunteer recruitment appeals in a way that works?

 To inspire your supporters, you must first give them something wonderful to talk about.
 This means both an exceptional volunteer experience to brag about and remarkable stories to tell.
-We share how to do that later in this post.

 Second, you must speak to the needs and motivations of the messenger in ways that inspire action with conviction.

-There are three key reasons why your supporters will spread the word about your cause – it’s about you, it’s about them, or it’s about us.
+There are three key reasons why your supporters will spread the word about your cause: it’s about you, it’s about them, or it’s about us.
+In other words, it’s all about a sense of belonging.

-When volunteers feel a sense of relevance in one of the following three domains, they will be more likely to share your story with others.
+When volunteers feel a sense of relevance in one of the following three domains, they will share your story with others.
+Below are some specific reasons why people will talk about your cause with others, plus ideas for implementing word-of-mouth volunteer recruitment around each.

 YOU: It’s About Your Organization & Services